On Saturday Pete and I went to the Glasshouse Restaurant by Kew Gardens for lunch.

 Pete chose the scotch beef cottage pie with purple sprouting broccoli, reasoning that if they’d put such a simple dish in amongst the other grander ones, it was bound to be well executed.
 It was.
 The filling combined beef, green beans, broadbeans, carrots and mushrooms in a strongly savoury and rich sauce which Pete said was particularly good because it packed in such depth of flavour without resorting to salt.
 It was topped with a plain potato mash and served with simple, unadorned broccoli.

 Already stuffed, we were determined to have dessert anyway!
-Pete said his crème brulée was one of the best he’s had with a thick, crunchy burnt sugar topping covering a really unctuous cream generously flecked with real vanilla.
+Pete said his crème brulée was one of the best he’s had with a thick, crunchy burnt sugar topping covering a beautifully rich cream that’s generously flecked with real vanilla.
 I had the tiramisu with affogato.
 The tiramisu, in a small pot, was so alcoholic it actually made me do that funny little huffing noise Torode does on Masterchef when he’s expressing surprise about the amount of chilli or alcohol.
 Of course, this was no bad thing and, even stuffed as I was, I managed about two thirds of it.
 The ice-cream for the affogato was a sweet, creamy vanilla which slowly melted under the espresso.
 A good kick of caffeine to wake me up for a walk around Kew Gardens.

 Having stuck to (chilled) tap water plus just the one glass of red wine and one of PX, our bill was an extremely reasonable £38 onto which 15% service was added.
 Under £44 for two for this kind of food is an unbelievable bargain.
 (It has a michelin star, same as sister-restaurant, La Trompette and, again, I can see why).